 Bunk beds with desks could be a touch more expensive at first glance, but compare the overall cost of buying a bed plus other furniture, such as the desk and wardrobe for your children’s bedroom, and there’s potential to save some money.

-If you have three children or more and space is especially tight, have no fear: triple sleepers are here.
-These feature a double bed on the bottom bunk but a smaller top bunk.
+If you have three children or more and space is incredibly tight, have no fear: triple sleepers are here.
+These feature a double bed on the bottom but a smaller top bunk.
 Triple sleepers also work well for parents who share a room with their children.

 How do I choose a bunk bed?

 It would be wonderful if we could all go online or into a shop, pick out a bunk bed in a few minutes and ask the retailer to deliver it within the next few days.
 That’s possible, of course, but it’s not the best idea!
 There are steps you should take first:

 It’s no use buying a fabulous bed and then finding out it doesn’t fit the space, so you need to measure the room’s size.
 In particular, you should measure the distance from the floor to the ceiling and compare it with the height of the bed you’re buying.
 You should leave at least 30 inches (2.5 feet) between the top bunk and the ceiling to protect the child from bashing their head when they sit up.